-Employees should review regularly their personal circumstances and take steps to deal with any potential conflict of interest.
-Employees must declare to an appropriate manager any financial or non-financial interests that they consider could bring about conflict with the Council's interests, for instance:
+Employees should review regularly their personal circumstances and take steps to deal with any potential conflict of interest (refer to paragraph 4.1, page 152).
+As soon as they become aware of potential conflice, employees must declare to an appropriate manager any financial or non-financial interests that they consider could bring about conflict with the Council's interests, for instance:

-- membership of an organisation receiving grant aid from the council. - membership of an organisation or pressure group which may seek to influence the Council's policies. - membership of an organisation which may seek to influence the performance of an employee in carrying out their duties. - having a beneficial interest in land which is within the Council's district and is subject to any planning application.
+- membership of an organisation receiving grant aid from the council; - membership of an organisation or pressure group which may seek to influence the Council's policies; - membership of an organisation which may seek to influence the performance of an employee in carrying out their duties; - having a beneficial interest in land which is within the Council's district and is subject to any planning application; and - having a beneficial interest in a company which is seeking to, or doing business with, the council.